 About Cedar and Sage Martial Arts

-Cedar and Sage Martial Arts is a non-profit school operating in Anadarko, Oklahoma.
+Cedar and Sage Martial Arts is a not for profit school operating in Anadarko, Oklahoma.
+The school is currently under the direction of Ricky Settle.
+Mr. Settle holds the rank of 3rd dan and trained under the guidance of Master Quoetone.
 The school operates under a charter from N.A.M.A.A.
 Grand Master Alan Little Sun.
-The school is under the direct supervision of 7th dan Ron Quoetone.

-The primary style taught is Tae Kwon Do, with some Jujitsu and Kenpo.
+The primary style taught is Tae Kwon Do and Senshi-Ryu, which includes aspects of Jujitsu and Kenpo.

-School tuition is $15.00 per month.
-The school is operated as a non-profit and the tuition kept as low as possible in an effort to prevent monetary considerations from keeping any student out of the program.
+School tuition is $20.00 per month.
+The school is operated as a not for profit and the tuition kept as low as possible in an effort to prevent monetary considerations from keeping any student out of the program.
 Cedar and Sage is a member of the Senshi Ryu Martial Arts Association.